MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-download-diagnostics.md

 - The gateway must be online to provide logs.
 Check the status of the VNet by selecting the icon in the "Status" column.
 - If you don’t see the download, check to make sure pop-ups aren't disabled on your browser.
 - This feature isn't available in certain regions, including Sweden central, Poland central, China regions, and US Gov Virginia regions.
-- Mashup logs are in .jsonl format, while SystemCounters and QueryExecutionReport are in parquet format.
+- Mashup logs are in JSONL format, while SystemCounters and QueryExecutionReport are in Parquet format.

 ## How to download logs